 Kathy holds a Ph.D. in U.S. History from the Graduate School and University Center of the City University of New York.
 She received her bachelor’s degree in History and Women’s Studies from Colgate University.

 Dean, College of Arts & Sciences

-The dean of the College of Arts & Sciences provides leadership and works in collaboration with faculty and students to sustain effective teaching and learning, review and manage the College curriculum, and promote faculty development with the undergraduate programs of the College, which includes the School of Music, Johnston Center for Integrative Studies, and the MSGIS program.
-He has oversight responsibilities in the faculty review process and is responsible for management of the College budget.
-The dean and associate dean coordinate a range of academic support needs, with department chairs and academic program directors, Student Life, the Registrar, Facilities, Business and Finance, and Development.
-He represents the College in University-wide academic policy and decisions via the Dean’s Council and serves on the President’s Cabinet.
+The dean of the College of Arts and Sciences provides leadership and works in collaboration with faculty and students to sustain effective teaching and learning, review and manage the College curriculum, and promote faculty development with the undergraduate programs of the College.
+This role has oversight responsibilities in the faculty review process and is responsible for management of the College budget.
+The dean coordinates a range of academic support needs and represents the College in University-wide academic policy decisions and serves on the President’s Cabinet.